+Wrongful deaths are especially painful and difficult to come to terms with.
 When someone else’s negligence results in the death of a loved one, it can feel like the world is caving in around you.
-It may seem unfathomable to think that someone’s recklessness or carelessness has torn your loved one.
+It may seem unbelievable to think that someone’s recklessness or carelessness killed your loved one.
 The knowledge that proper care and attention might have prevented death is devastating.
-The Tampa wrongful death lawyers at Fiol Law Group empathizes with surviving family members after the wrongful death of a loved one, and may be able to help during this immensely difficult time.
+The Tampa wrongful death attorneys at Fiol Law Group empathize with surviving family members after the wrongful death of a loved one.
+Contact our office today and let us help you during this difficult time.

-Why Pursue a Wrongful Death Claim in Tampa?
+Why File a Wrongful Death Claim?

 A wrongful death claim may be the last thing on your mind after the death of a loved one.
-You may be focused on planning a funeral, paying for burial expenses, or sorting through the mountain of medical bills left behind.
-Fiol Law Group is here to tell you that legal action may be able to cover all these costs and compensate you and your family for many other damages.
-A wrongful death claim can:
+Your focus may be on planning a funeral, paying for burial expenses, or sorting through the mountain of medical bills left behind.
+However, a wrongful death claim can:

-Types of Damages in Wrongful Death Claims
+Damages in Wrongful Death Claims

 - Mental and emotional pain and suffering

 The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
 Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
 We can help you understand your rights and privileges as a family member of the deceased.
 Our free consultations may be well worth your while if we believe you have grounds for a claim.

 Frequently Asked Questions About Wrongful Death